Auto Insurance Information

-4. Whenever possible, have the rental contract be written in the name of Grand Valley State University, in order to avoid confusion concerning vehicle liability insurance.
+4. The rental contract should be taken out in the name of Grand Valley State University.

 5. All terms and conditions of vehicle rental agreements should be read and followed, particularly concerning authorized drivers.
 Violations of the agreement could incur significant penalties or damages.

 6. Personal property lost or stolen within the vehicle should be reported to your personal insurance agent, and is not the responsibility of the University.

 Only faculty and staff have permission to drive outside of the United States.

 When renting internationally, purchase full liability and physical damage coverage from the rental agency and submit all claims back to them.

 Grand Valley State University does not purchase insurance coverage that would apply to the use of personally owned or borrowed vehicles outside of the United States, regardless of whether being used for business or personal purposes.